 Staying Disciplined

 To stay disciplined, create a budget plan outlining income, expenses, and debt repayments.
-This helps track progress and maintain focus.
+This will help you track progress and maintain focus.

 Setting realistic goals and celebrating milestones can motivate individuals throughout their debt repayment journey.